LakesideMiners/PyPatBot/README.md

 # pypatbot
+Please note that the adminstuff cog is not working and thus is disabled.
 ## Dependices
 ```poetry```

 ```python3```

-Poetry will handle the installing of all of the needed python libaries
+Poetry will handle the installing of all of needed python libaries

 # Stuff to do first
 Get a bot token from discord's dev portal.
 There are many tutorals online that can help you with that.